bhaisahab-rdx/chickfarmss/RENDER_DEPLOYMENT_GUIDE.md

 2. Access to the ChickFarms GitHub repository or the code files
 3. Database credentials for the PostgreSQL database

+## Updated Deployment Configuration (March 2025)

+We've significantly improved the deployment configuration to fix common issues with the Vite build process and ESM imports.
+Key improvements include:

+1. **Enhanced build script**: Using a comprehensive `render-build.js` script that handles dependency installation, environment setup, and verification steps
+2. **Simplified server.js**: Better handling of ESM/CJS compatibility with detailed error logging
+3. **Fixed module issues**: Properly handling ES modules in the Node.js environment

 ## Deployment Steps

 ### 1. Prepare Your Project

 The project has already been configured for deployment with:
-- `render.yaml` configuration file
+- `render.yaml` configuration file (updated for reliability)
-- `server.js` production server file
+- `server.js` production server file (enhanced for compatibility)
-- `Procfile` for process management
+- `render-build.js` comprehensive build script (NEW)

 ### 2. Deploy on Render